rancher-sandbox/docs.rancherdesktop.io/docs/installation.md

 - A distribution that can install .deb or .rpm packages, or AppImages.
 - A persistent internet connection.
-- An x86_64 processor with either AMD-V or VT-X.
+- An x86_64 processor with either AMD-V or VT-x.
 - Read-write access on `/dev/kvm`.
 See below for details.

 It is also recommended to have: